stefaniegdavid/stefaniegdavid/README.md

 ### Hi, my name is Stefanie David!
 Welcome to my page! 👋

+**About Me:**
+- 💼 I'm a full-stack developer with a passion for building new things and being productive.

+- 📈 I'm a coding bootcamp graduate from Coding Dojo

+- ❤️ I love writing in TypeScript and Java!

+- 💻 I’m interested in solving challenging problems and building things that help connect people.

 <!--
 **stefaniegdavid/stefaniegdavid** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.